 We have appointed a data protection officer for our company.

-The affected person can prevent the setting of cookies through our website at any time by means of a corresponding setting of the Internet browser used and thus permanently contradict the setting of cookies.
-Furthermore, already set cookies can be deleted at any time via an internet browser or other software programs.
-This is possible in all common internet browsers.
-If the affected person deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable.
+The person concerned can prevent the setting of cookies by our website at any time by means of a corresponding setting in the Internet browser used and thus permanently object to the setting of cookies.
+Furthermore, cookies that have already been set can be deleted at any time via an Internet browser or other software programs.
+This is in everyone common internet browsers.
+If the person concerned deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable.

-- Collection of general data and information (Server-Logfiles)
+5. Collection of general data and information (server log files)

-The website of TIPTOP-Hotel-Restaurant Burgblick collects a series of general data and information each time the website is accessed by an affected person or an automated system.
-This general data and informations are stored in the log files of the server.
-It can be recorded:
+The website of the TIPTOP Hotel Restaurant Burgblick collects a series of general data and information each time the website is accessed by a data subject or an automated system.
+This general data and information is stored in the log files of the server.
+Can be recorded:

 - The browser types and versions used,

-- the website, from which an accessing system arrives our website (so-called referrer),
+- the website from which an accessing system reaches our website (so-called referrer),

-- The sub-web pages, which are actuated via an accessing system on our website,
+- the sub-websites, which are controlled via an accessing system on our website,

 - the date and time of access to the website,